Limulos/Chimiquizz-Desktop/README.md

 # Chimiquizz Desktop

-> A game about formulas and chemical names
+> A game with more formulas and more chemical names.

 ## Why I made this game